Britain begins Ebola screening at London's Heathrow airport

 The Ebola outbreak, the worst on record, has killed more than 4,000 people, mostly in Liberia, Sierra Leone and Guinea.

-The screening process at London Heathrow will involve passengers who have traveled to the affected area filling out questionnaires to discover any possible exposure to the virus and undertaking temperature checks if necessary.
+The screening process at London Heathrow will involve passengers who have travelled to the affected area filling out questionnaires to discover any possible exposure to the virus and undertaking temperature checks if necessary.

 While there are no direct flights into Britain from the region, many passengers travel to London using indirect flights via other transport hubs.
 Hunt said the screening was expected to reach 89 percent of those arriving from the affected areas.

-By the end of next week the program will be extended to London’s Gatwick airport and the Eurostar rail link to Europe.
+By the end of next week the programme will be extended to London’s Gatwick airport and the Eurostar rail link to Europe.

 Anyone found to have recent exposure to the virus, or who displays symptoms, will undergo a clinical assessment and be transferred to hospital if necessary, the government said.